utran0612/utran0612/README.md

 - 👋 Hi, I’m @utran0612
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in building high-impact, user-oriented Software
-- 🌱 I have some experience working in Frontend Development using Javascript and React.
-Would love to be in Backend as well!
+- 🌱 I have experience in full-stack development with Javascript, React, Golang and MongoDB!
-- 💞️ I’m looking to Frontend/ Fullstack software engineering and/or web dev internships!
+- 💞️ I’m looking for full-time software engineer positions in 2024!
 - 📫 Please reach me at utran@conncolll.edu or [my Linkedin](https://www.linkedin.com/in/utran/)

 <!---